Chegg Inc. (CHGG) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a -19.24% loss in the last 1 month and extending the period to 3 months gives it a -42.99%, and is 6.70% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.61% over the week and 3.88% over the month.
+The stock witnessed a -9.06% gain in the last 1 month and extending the period to 3 months gives it a -44.62%, and is -7.82% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.09% over the week and 3.22% over the month.

 Chegg Inc. is expected to release its quarterly report on 05/01/2023.The EPS is expected to shrink by -8.50% this year.